yasenstar/info_zone/Building_the_Data_Warehouse.md

 ### Three levels of data warehouse data modeling

 * High-Level Modeling: entity relationship diagram, or ERD
-* Mid-Level Modeling: data item set, or DIS
+* Mid-Level Modeling: data item set, or DIS, including four basic constructs
+  1) A primary grouping of data
+  2) A secondary grouping of data
+  3) A connector
+  4) "Type of" data
 * Low-Level Modeling: physical model